 Milk spoils.
 Water is often contaminated.
 A mother leaving her children to find food in other villages poses safety problems for those left behind.

 For Briend, the answer to these challenges could be in the Nutella sitting on the table, in plain view.
 From this "aha" moment, watching his kids eat breakfast, would come a product with a funny name, Plumpy’nut.

-As a ready-to-use food, Plumpy’nut requires no preparation, no dilution in water prior to use, no cooking, and it can be consumed direct from the wrapper.
-A daily dose cost $1 and is manufactured in several African countries including Niger, Mozambique and Malawi.
+As a ready-to-use food, Plumpy’nut requires no preparation, no dilution in water before use, and no cooking, and it can be consumed directly from the wrapper.
+A daily dose cost $1 and is manufactured in several African countries including Niger, Mozambique, and Malawi.
 It is also being produced in Rhode Island under the name, Edesia Global Nutrition Solutions.

 From the manufacturer, Nutriset, we learn that the product can be used at home without any preparation, under the supervision of the mother or another member of the family.
 Plumpy’nut makes it possible to treat the majority of children suffering from severe acute malnutrition without them needing to be hospitalized.
 More malnourished children can be treated with regularity thereby improving the recovery rate.

-In 2005 Doctors Without Borders distributed Plumpy’nut to 60,000 children with severe acute malnutrition during famine in Niger.
-Ninety-percent completely recovered and only 3 percent died.
+In 2005 Doctors Without Borders distributed Plumpy’nut to 60,000 children with severe acute malnutrition during the famine in Niger.
+Ninety percent completely recovered and only 3 percent died.
 Unfortunately, according to the United Nations, the product reaches only 10 to 15 percent of those who need it due to logistics and budgets.

 Where are you looking for opportunities?
 Customers?
 Non-customers?
 Business networks?
 Your employees?
 Are you giving time to new ideas?
 Or improving current operations?
 Where could you do good and do well at the same time?

-Perhaps the next profitable idea is just over the river or hidden in plain view.
+Perhaps the next profitable idea is just over the river or on the kitchen table hidden in plain view.